sakshi-singla-1735/omnia/docs/source/Telemetry/oim_telemetry.rst

 * Redfish must be enabled in iDRAC.

+* iDRAC firware must be updated to the latest version.

 * Datacenter license must be installed on the nodes

 * The BMC IP address or iDRAC IP address must be reachable from OIM.